 A. ESSA threaded the needle to make sure we stay committed to standards and gave states more flexibility to figure out how to make sure those standards meet what the states need.
 California, I think, is a great model of sticking to high standards.

-Q. What is the reaction of teachers to these high standards?
+Q. What is the reaction of teachers to these high standards nationwide?

 A. Teachers really want higher standards for their kids, they really want to be held accountable, and it’s very challenging for teachers to teach toward higher standards because it really does demand a different approach to teaching.